 But do you know not all soy sauces are created equally?
 To cook Japanese food, it’s important to use only Japanese soy sauce.
-That’s not because Japanese soy sauce is more superior than the Chinese, Korean, or Thai counterparts, but they are all different in their own way.
+That’s not because Japanese soy sauce is superior to the Chinese, Korean, or Thai counterparts, but because they are all different in their own way.

 For one, Japanese soy sauce is more delicate in taste and has a complex savory flavor.
 You’d taste the difference instantly if you used other soy sauce in a Japanese dish.

-To learn more about how it’s made, its uses, nutrition, and substitution, read our detailed on our Soy Sauce pantry page.
+To learn more about how it’s made, its uses, nutrition, and substitution, read our details on our Soy Sauce pantry page.